Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

 \section{Abstract}

-We conduct an indirect dark matter (DM) search in the Galactic Center, focusing on a square region within $\pm 9^{\circ}$ in Galactic longitude and latutide, using 2,865 days of data ($\sim$8 years) from the High-Altitude Water Cherenkov (HAWC) Observatory.
+We conduct an indirect dark matter (DM) search in the vicinity of the Galactic Center, focusing on a square region within $\pm 9^{\circ}$ in Galactic longitude and latutide, using 2,865 days of data ($\sim$8 years) from the High-Altitude Water Cherenkov (HAWC) Observatory.
 We explore DM particles within the Weakly Interacting Massive Particles framework with masses from 1 TeV to 10 PeV.
 Analyzing three annihilation channels ($b\bar{b}$, $\tau^{+}\tau^{-}$, $W^{+}W^{-}$) and three density profiles (Navarro-Frenk-White, Einasto, Burkert), we find no significant excess and set 95\% confidence-level upper limits on the velocity-weighted annihilation cross section.
-Our results provide the first constraints on DM particles well above 100 TeV using gamma-ray data from the Galactic Center, with the strongest limits $\mathcal{O}(10^{-24})$~cm$^{3}$/s, from the $\tau^{+}\tau^{-}$ channel and the Einasto profile.
+Our results provide the first constraints on DM particles well above 100 TeV using gamma-ray data from the vicinity of the Galactic Center, with the strongest limits $\mathcal{O}(10^{-24})$~cm$^{3}$/s, from the $\tau^{+}\tau^{-}$ channel and the Einasto profile.

-Astrophysical and cosmological evidence increasingly suggests that approximately 85\% of the Universe’s total matter content consists of non-baryonic matter.
-This matter is commonly referred to as \textit{dark} due to its lack of electromagnetic interaction or luminosity~\cite{Feng:2010gw,Buckley:2017ijx,Patrignani_2016,Freese:2017idy}.
+Astrophysical and cosmological evidence increasingly suggests that approximately 85\% of the Universe’s total matter density content consists of non-baryonic matter.
+This matter is commonly referred to as \textit{dark matter} due to its lack of electromagnetic interaction or luminosity~\cite{Feng:2010gw,Buckley:2017ijx,Patrignani_2016,Freese:2017idy}.
+Beyond the matter component discussed above, the term ``Dark Universe" is used to collectively denote DM and dark energy, the latter introduced to account for the observed accelerated expansion of the Universe.
 The particle nature of DM remains an open question in modern physics.
 No suitable candidate exists within the Standard Model (SM).
 The proposed solutions range from relativistic thermal relic particles to condensates of weakly interacting non-relativistic light bosons~\citep{Duffy_2009,antypas2022new,PhysRevD.100.095018,KUSENKO20091}.